BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 Additional unit statistic
 CACAPProtection - boolean - if true unit is protected from all AP damage including AP crits.
-If armor is absent crits will be rolled anyway
+If armor is absent crits will be rolled anyway.
+Can be locational
 CACAoEDamageMult - float - multipicator for all AoE damage to unit including AoE heat and stability if applicable.
 (Working for weapon attacks, landmines and component explosions)
-CACAPDamageMult - float - multipicator for all AP damage to unit (only pierce through part of damage) CACIncomingHeatMult - float - multipicator for all incoming heat (weapon attacks, landmines, burning terrain, AoE damage) CACIncomingStabilityMult - float - multipicator for all incoming stability (weapon attacks, landmines, burning terrain, AoE damage)
+CACAPDamageMult - float - multipicator for all AP damage to unit (only pierce through part of damage).
+Can be locational CACIncomingHeatMult - float - multipicator for all incoming heat (weapon attacks, landmines, burning terrain, AoE damage) CACIncomingStabilityMult - float - multipicator for all incoming stability (weapon attacks, landmines, burning terrain, AoE damage)
-CACAPShardsMult - float - multipicator for weapon shards TAC modifier (shardsMod = weapon.APArmorShardsMod() * unit.{CACAPShardsMult}) default 1.0
+CACAPShardsMult - float - multipicator for weapon shards TAC modifier (shardsMod = weapon.APArmorShardsMod() * unit.{CACAPShardsMult}) default 1.0.
+Can be locational
-CACAPMaxThiknessMult - float - multipicator for weapon max armor thikness TAC modifier (maxThickness = weapon.APMaxArmorThickness() * unit.{CACAPMaxThiknessMult}) default 1.0
+CACAPMaxThiknessMult - float - multipicator for weapon max armor thikness TAC modifier (maxThickness = weapon.APMaxArmorThickness() * unit.{CACAPMaxThiknessMult}) default 1.0.
+Can be locational
-CAC_FlatCritChance - float - multipicator for any crit roll, default 1.0
-CAC_BaseCritChance - float - multipicator for crit roll if armor exposed, default 1.0
-CAC_APCritChance - float - multipicator for through armor crit roll, default 1.0
-CACMinefieldMult - float - multipicator for minefield triggering chance, default 1.0 MINIMAP_JAMMED - float if greater than 0 minimap for this unit will be random gray pixels instead of real minimap MINIMAP_UNITS_JAMMED - float if greater than 0 enemy units will not be shown on minimap while this unit is selected
+CAC_FlatCritChance - float - multipicator for any crit roll, default 1.0.
+Can be locational CAC_BaseCritChance - float - multipicator for crit roll if armor exposed, default 1.0.
+Can be locational CAC_APCritChance - float - multipicator for through armor crit roll, default 1.0.
+Can be locational CACMinefieldMult - float - multipicator for minefield triggering chance, default 1.0 MINIMAP_JAMMED - float if greater than 0 minimap for this unit will be random gray pixels instead of real minimap MINIMAP_UNITS_JAMMED - float if greater than 0 enemy units will not be shown on minimap while this unit is selected

+DamageReductionMultiplierAll can be locational DamageReductionMultipliers for weapon categories can be locational CriticalHitChanceReceivedMultiplier can be locational

 {
 "debugLog":true, - enable debug log